 - Preheat oven to 350°.

 - Bring 1/2 cup water to a boil in a small saucepan.
-Add cocoa and espresso, stirring until smooth.
+Add cocoa, stirring until smooth.
 Remove pan from heat.
 Add chocolates; gently stir until mixture is smooth.
-Stir in brandy and vanilla.
+Stir in vanilla.
 Pour chocolate mixture into a large bowl.
 Let stand 10 minutes; stir occasionally.

 - Combine eggs, egg whites, sugar, and salt in the top of a double boiler, stirring with a whisk.
 Cook over simmering water until a thermometer reaches 115° (about 2 minutes), stirring constantly with a whisk.
 Place egg mixture in a medium bowl; beat with a mixer at high speed until ribbony, soft peaks form (about 5 minutes).
 WATCH CLOSELY to know when the soft peak stage is reached – if you over-whip this, the mixture will turn to liquid, losing the light and airy texture.